-Strategic risk is the risk to current or anticipated earnings or capital, or franchise or enterprise value arising from, among other items, adverse business decisions, poor implementation of business decisions, deteriorations in national or regional macro-economic conditions, or lack of responsiveness to changes in the financial services industry and operating environment.
-This risk is a function of the compatibility of our strategic goals, business strategies, resources, and quality of implementation, among others.
+Strategic risk is the risk to current or anticipated earnings or capital, or franchise or enterprise value arising from, among other items, adverse business decisions, poor implementation of business decisions, deterioration in national or regional macro-economic conditions, or lack of responsiveness to changes in the financial services industry or operating environment.
 The assessment of strategic risk includes more than an analysis of our written strategic plan.
 It focuses on opportunity costs and how plans, systems, and implementation affect, or could affect, our franchise or enterprise value.
 It also incorporates how management analyzes external factors, such as economic, technological, competitive, regulatory, and other environmental changes that affect our strategic direction.
 Our strategic risk exposure is measured against our Board-approved strategic risk appetite by our CRMG, which monitors our performance against our strategic objectives in addition to measuring our financial performance against our peer group.
 Also, as part of our strategic risk monitoring process, the current and expected systemic macroeconomic environment is monitored using a combination of metrics, models and various other tools.